 - Parking and blind location will get landowner approval before public access commences.

-Hunters should keep these points in mind before utilizing WQHP.
+Hunters should keep these points in mind before utilizing WHAP.

-WQHP is designed to increase hunting opportunity in the state on land previously unknown or inaccessible to the general public.
+WHAP is designed to increase hunting opportunity in the state on land previously unknown or inaccessible to the general public.
 It focuses on providing the public with duck and goose hunting in the North Puget Sound area.
-In 2011-12, WQHP provided public access to 44 sites and roughly 3,000 acres throughout Whatcom, Skagit, and north Snohomish counties.
+In 2020-21, WHAP provided public access to 67 sites and more than 3,000 acres throughout Whatcom, Skagit, and north Snohomish counties.

-To sign up for WQHP sites and reserve a hunt date, login to the Hunt by Reservation system.
+To sign up for WHAP sites and reserve a hunt date, login to the Hunt by Reservation system.

 WDFW works with a variety of landowners in this program.
 Many of them are hunters or have hunter friends and/or family, and know how difficult it can be to gain access to private lands.
 The grounds within the program are only available because of the landowners’ support of public hunting and good faith that their property will not be abused.
 Treating the landowners and the property with respect will go a long way in retaining the enrolled landowners’ support.